chsiva/Kubernetes/README.md

 Probably, this leads to eliminate latency and improves the Scalability and availability of the applications.

+# Features of Kubernetes
+Automated Scheduling.
+Self-Healing Capabilities.
+Automated rollouts & rollback.
+Horizontal Scaling & Load Balancing.
+Offers environment consistency for development, testing, and production.
+Infrastructure is loosely coupled to each component can act as a separate unit.

 # master components

 Scheduler - assigns your application to the worker node